 What specific steps can my city take?

 Look at your existing city services and decide which would be good candidates for automation.
 Usually the obvious ones are the information-related services, such as helpdesks.
-If you are spending a lot of time just answering questions, maybe an app or a website would better serve the public.
+If you are spending a lot of time just answering questions, maybe a website would better serve the public.

 Engage your community of volunteers through events and communication.
 You probably have a lot more people willing to help than you think – you can harness their time better with modern technology, which could be a great application for social media.